Czech court throws out treason charges against ex-president Klaus

 A ‘guilty’ verdict would have been a blow to the legacy of the right-wing economist who has proved self-conscious about his image, especially compared with the reverence enjoyed by his late predecessor Vaclav Havel.

-Even some opponents of Klaus, who polarized opinion with his euroskeptic views and his siding with Russia in international diplomacy, said a treason charge was going too far.
+Even some opponents of Klaus, who polarised opinion with his eurosceptic views and his siding with Russia in international diplomacy, said a treason charge was going too far.

 A spokesman for the conservative ex-president welcomed the court decision.
 “This case was a warning example of how low the level and means of politics can drop in our country,” he said.